-The Department of Economics offers three master's degrees: the Master of Science in Economics, Master of Science, and Master of Arts.
-These degree programs are designed primarily for students who seek additional exposure to general economics or international economics before pursuing doctoral training in economics or related disciplines and students who seek training in general economics or international economics before pursuing professional careers in the public or private sector in the U.S. or abroad.
+The Department of Economics offers the Master of Science in Economics.
+This degree program is designed primarily for students who seek additional exposure to general economics before pursuing doctoral training in economics or related disciplines and students who seek training in general economics before pursuing professional careers in the public or private sector in the U.S. or abroad.
 Applicants do not need an undergraduate degree in economics to be admitted, although such training is desirable.